-Matthew is a Senior Resource Geologist and a graduate of Dalhousie University with Combined Honours in Earth Sciences and Biology and concentration in Environmental Studies.
+Matthew is a Senior Resource Geologist and a graduate of Dalhousie University with Combined Honours in Earth Sciences/Biology and concentration in Environmental Studies.
 He is a Professional Geoscientist (P.Geo.) with the Association of Professional Geoscientists of Nova Scotia (APGNS).
-He joined Mercator in 2004, and has since focused on the evaluation and management of various geological projects through the use of Surpac© 3D software to reporting standards of National Instrument 43-101.
-This has involved design of diamond drill hole programs, drill hole database management, 3D wireframe and solids generation, geological interpretation, geostatistical analysis and block model resource estimations.
+He joined Mercator in 2004 and provides management and evaluation of various geological projects using Surpac and Leapfrog® 3D software to reporting standards of National Instrument 43-101.
+His specialties include design of diamond drill hole programs, drill hole database management, 3D wireframe and solids generation, geological interpretation, geostatistical analysis and Mineral Resource Estimation.
 Matthew has experience with various deposit styles present in Eastern Canada, including coarse-grained and disseminated gold, carbonate hosted base-metal, and porphyry polymetallic mineral deposits.
-In coordination with senior staff, his experience in deposit modeling through the use of Surpac© 3D software provides clients with management and support services through various project phases, including historic drilling database evaluation and validation, design of new drilling programs and completion of block model Mineral Resource Estimations.
+His expertise in deposit modeling using modelling software provides clients with management and support services through various project phases, including historic drilling database evaluation and validation, design of new drilling programs and completion of block model Mineral Resource Estimations.
 Matthew currently sits as a Councillor for the APGNS.